Vida-1/gallery-of-horns/README.md

 Number and name of feature: Feature #3
 Estimate of time needed to complete: 1 hour
 Start time: 11:16 PM
-Finish time: PM
+Finish time: 12:48 PM
-Actual time needed to complete: 2hours 41 minutes
+Actual time needed to complete: 1 hours 32 minutes

+#### A question within the context of today's lab:
+How do you add a significant blank space when spaces are disregarded by default in JavaScript?

+#### An observation about the lab assignment, or related 'Ah-hah!' moment
+This was an enjoyable assignment but the time crunch ruined the experience.

+#### How long you spent working on this assignment
+Actually working on it took about 6 hours in total, but the false starts of opening it up then doing some other task (school or home) added days between initiation and completion.